yijunyu/llm.rs/README.md

 	make train_gpt2rs
 ```

 Then run `train_gpt2rs` instead of `train_gpt2`.
-As a result, it took on average 3.626s to
+As a result, it took on average 39.626s to
 run a step, which is comparable to the C counterpart (3.658s per step).
+The reason for that is
+OpenMP has not been used in the Rust version.
+That's why we will need a parallel version of this
+generated Rust code.

 Placing the output code into "result.py" and run